Updated: Jul 8

 It might bring to mind images of a poor sound recordist struggling to hold their boom pole against the wind as it threatens to swing into an actors face.
 Or maybe it’s monitoring a million different inputs going into an external recorder, which still needs to be synced later on.

 It can be stressful, and not exactly glamorous.

 That’s where Rode comes in.
-Rode have created the Rode Wireless Go, a cheap and unbelievably effective way of recording clean audio.
+Rode have created the Rode Wireless Go, a cheap, easy and unbelievably effective way of recording clean audio.

-The transmitter is small enough to be hidden in a pocket, from which you can run a cable for a lapel microphone.
+The transmitter is small enough to be hidden in a pocket, from which you can run a cable for a the Rode lapel microphone.

 Lapel mics are small and discreet microphones designed to pick up close audio sources while minimising background noises.
 Their size means they can hidden easily, often under a shirt or a collar.

 The transmitter then sends the audio from your lapel mic straight to the receiver, which can be connected to either your camera or your phone.

 The two devices pair very easily, and soon you’ll have clear audio recorded perfectly alongside your video - no need for syncing later on.